 My waistline, however, begs to differ, and does not share this love of everything bagels as much as my eyes and stomach do.
 Since hitting my 30’s, my metabolism has made it obviously clear that it would like me to break up with my beloved, fabulously seasoned bagels, because it no longer wants to keep up with its part of the love affair… you know metabolizing the carbs.

-Now for the hummus, this seed speckled “everything” hummus is to die for.
+This seed speckled “everything” hummus is to die for.
 It is luscious, silky, rich, creamy, a tad garlicky, a touch tahini-tastic, supa-smooth and perfectly seasoned.
-I ate the entire first batch of this, by myself, within 2 days… and the recipe below makes about 3 cups.
+I ate the entire first batch of this hummus, by myself, within 2 days… and the recipe below makes about 3 cups.
 So yea, I went to town on this hummus. #NoShame.

-This loaded lox and “everything” hummus is perfect by the forkful, slathered on some bagel chips, stuffed in an avocado, or atop a bed of lettuce.
+This loaded Lox & Everything Bagel Hummus is perfect by the forkful, slathered on some bagel chips, stuffed in an avocado, or atop a bed of lettuce.
 Regardless of how you decide to devour it, I pinkie promise you are going to absolutely love it!
 Until next time, Cheers – to having “everything” and eating it too! 😉

 - 1 Cup Dried Chickpeas – picked over for stones